ballerina-platform/persist-tools/docs/spec/spec.md

    This directory should contain all data model definition files.
 This file will define the required entities as per the [`persist` specification](https://github.com/ballerina-platform/module-ballerina-persist/blob/main/docs/spec/spec.md#2-data-model-definition)
 2. Create a model definition file in persist directory It will create a file with same name as the package name if no files are present in the `persist` directory.
 It will create an empty file with required imports(`import ballerina/persist as _;`).
-3. Create database_configurations.bal file inside the `default` module in generated directory This file contains configuration variables to initialize the data stores
+3. Create database_configurations.bal file inside the `default` module in the generated directory if the definition filename inside the `persist` directory is the same as the Ballerina package name.
+If not, create the bal file inside the submodule named as the definition file name.
+   This file contains configuration variables to initialize the data stores
     ```ballerina
     import ballerinax/mysql.driver as _;